These notes are particularly for businesses who have decided to offer home deliveries as an option during the COVID-19 pandemic.

 As coronavirus has become more widespread, manufacturers are putting better measures in place to protect both staff and products from Covid-19, so the risk of contamination from packaging is reduced.

-Request the company driver phones you when they have parked up to prevent them walking inside (if possible).
+Request the company driver phones you when they have parked up to prevent them from walking inside (if possible).

 Remember: transmission of the virus could be